 Correct: In Part V, I discuss the nature of the UN Human Rights Committee.

 Manuscripts must be formatted with all references, including URLs, cited within footnotes.
 Please use OSCOLA formatting when referencing all sources.
-For the quick guide to OSCOLA formatting, please click here.
+For a comprehensive guide to OSCOLA formatting, please click here.

 The full reference information for secondary sources also then be given at the end of the manuscript as a bibliography, with all entries listed in alphabetical order.
 The format of these references should match the structure of an OSCOLA bibliography.